 - Scenario 1 assumes that the Company over the forecast horizon will experience a decrease in written premium from all lines of business due to a new competitor entering the Cyprus market and acquiring 15% market value within 3 years.
-As a result, under this stress scenario the SCR coverage decreases in 2019 from 146,5% to an average of 145,9%. - Scenario 2 assumes that a major flood event that will take place in the Limassol area which the Company carries most of its business will take place.
-The flood event will result damages in motor vehicles and properties which the Company insures in Limassol.
-The Company's SCR is therefore reduced from an average of 134,8% to an average of 126,8% for the forecasted period. - Scenario 3 assumes that the value of properties the Company holds will decline by 10% in 2016 and 5% in 2017.
-The Company's SCR is therefore reduced from an average of 134,8% to an average of 126,8% for the forecasted period. - Scenario 4 assumes a 20% write off of the Company's term deposits and current accounts held with the Company's biggest financial counterparty.
-As a result, under this stress scenario the SCR coverage decreases from an average of 134,8% to an average of 129,6%.
+As a result, under this stress scenario the Solvency Coverage increased from an average of 145,7% to an average of 148,6% for the forecasted period. - Scenario 2 assumes that the Company over the forecast horizon will experience a decrease in written premium from all lines of business due to a new competitor entering the Cyprus market and acquiring 15% market value within 3 years.
+As a result, under this stress scenario the Solvency Coverage increased from an average of 145,7% to an average of 148,6% for the forecasted period. - Scenario 3 assumes that the value of properties the Company holds will decline by 10% in 2018 and 5% in 2019.
+The Company's Solvency Coverage Ratio is therefore reduced from an average of 145,7% to an average of 132,5% for the forecasted period. - Scenario 4 assumes a 20% write off of the Company's term deposits and current accounts held with the Company's biggest financial counterparty.
+As a result, under this stress scenario the Solvency Capital Requirement coverage decreases from an average of 145,7% to an average of 140,1%. - Scenario 5 is a reverse stress test.
+Since the previous stress tests do not have a material impact on Gan Direct as they do not affect its Solvency position dramatically, Gan Direct has built a reverse stress test scenario with the purpose of examining what needs to happen in order for the Company's Solvency ratio to drop below the Minimum Capital Requirement.
+Under this scenario, it was assumed that all of the following extreme scenarios happen at once: - Default of the Company's financial counterparties in which case the Company has to impair all its bank deposits by 20% - The Company will experience a decrease in property value by 25% in 2018 and 5% in 2019